redis/redis-doc/commands/info.md

 The **latencystats** section provides latency percentile distribution statistics based on the command type.

  By default, the exported latency percentiles are the p50, p99, and p999.
- If you need to change the exported percentiles, use 'CONFIG SET latency-tracking-info-percentiles "50.0 99.0 99.9"'.
+ If you need to change the exported percentiles, use `CONFIG SET latency-tracking-info-percentiles "50.0 99.0 99.9"`.

- This section requires the extended latency monitoring feature to be enabled (by default is enabled).
+ This section requires the extended latency monitoring feature to be enabled (by default it's enabled).
- If you need to enable it, use 'CONFIG SET latency-tracking yes'.
+ If you need to enable it, use `CONFIG SET latency-tracking yes`.

 For each command type, the following line is added:

-*   `latency_percentiles_usec_XXX`: `p<percentile 1>=<percentile 1 value>,p<percentile 2>=<percentile 2 value>,...`
+*   `latency_percentiles_usec_XXX: p<percentile 1>=<percentile 1 value>,p<percentile 2>=<percentile 2 value>,...`

 The **errorstats** section enables keeping track of the different errors that occurred within Redis, based upon the reply error prefix ( The first word after the "-", up to the first space.
 Example: `ERR` ).